 Englefield was, Betjeman said, “the last of its kind in the county and worth seeing as a compact, well-run example of benevolent private ownership...”.
-If it was a rare survival by the middle of the 20th century, how much rarer is it 70 years later: still an intact and functioning estate village with its school, its church, its shop, its social club, all well patronised, and the great house still lived in by the squire, although sadly visitors and residents alike often find themselves in the middle of a film set and the park, although still home to the large herd of deer and the many waterfowl on the lake, is more often used for exclusive private entertainments than for the village and charity fetes that were once held there.
-It is true that the post office service was withdrawn from the village in 2008, the church, school, shop with its tea room, and club all draw a large proportion of their support from outside the village and the big walled garden is now a garden centre and the Workmen's Club has recently closed and awaits a future use.
-It is true, too, that the traffic in the village street generated by these attractions is somewhat disconcerting to those who remember the village in earlier times but still it is a mere fraction of what it would have been had Englefield remained at the end of the 19th century as it had started it: on a junction of two busy through routes.
+If it was a rare survival by the middle of the 20th century, how much rarer is it 70 years later: still an intact and functioning estate village with its school, its church and its shop all well patronised and the great house still lived in by the squire, although sadly visitors and residents alike often find themselves in the middle of a film set and the park, although still home to the large herd of deer and the many waterfowl on the lake, is more often used for exclusive private entertainments than for the village and charity fetes that were once held there.
+It is true that the post office service was withdrawn from the village in 2008, the church, school and shop with its tea room all draw a large proportion of their support from outside the village, the big walled garden is now a garden centre and the Workmen's Club has recently closed and awaits a future use.
+It is true, too, that the traffic in the village street generated by all these attractions is somewhat disconcerting to those who remember the village in earlier times but still it is a mere fraction of what it would have been had Englefield remained at the end of the 19th century as it had started it: on a junction of two busy through routes.